 We are light packers and are exceptionally fond of the following items:

 - Osprey travel backpack (for me)

 - Lowe Alpine travel backpack for my husband

 - Trunki ride-on suitcase for kids (see my full trunki review here) and

-What we love about the travel backpacks is that you carry them like a standard backpack but open up as a traditional bag, so horizontally, rather than vertically.
-This makes a huge difference in terms of comfort as it means you don’t have to fish out from the bottom of the rucksack what you need, sprawling objects across the floor as you go!
+What we love about the travel backpacks is that you carry them like a standard backpack but open up as a traditional bag, rather than vertically.

-In addition to this, the backpacks we have chosen are carry on size, which means they can come with us in the plane cabin, allowing for faster check-in and arrival airport procedures
+Also, the backpacks we have chosen are carry on size, allowing for faster check-in and arrival airport procedures